 The structure of your roof is (hopefully) built with enough strength to support the weight of your roofing surface and more.
 However, the roofing material itself may not be impervious to weight.
 Keep from walking across your roof, unless you must, and keep maintenance workers from climbing across your roof as best as you can — the weight of an individual can be enough to remove protective granules from asphalt shingles, it can crack wood shakes, and it can be enough weight to break slate tiles (which can be extra costly and inconvenient).

 Also, be conscious that, come winter time, you could have tons of snow on your roof (literally).
 It’s best to keep huge masses of snow from accumulating on your roof.
 When snow piles on your roof, feel free to get in touch with us for roof snow removal.

 Your best defense against roof damage is your roof itself.
 Be sure to have your roof inspected regularly to ensure that you don’t have any weak points throughout your roof.
 Also, make sure that your roof isn’t outdated.
 Aged roofs can end up springing a leak, and it’s best to replace your roof before you end up with a costly issue.

 Fortunately, we’re always here to repair, maintain, and replace your roof.
 Count on Red Dog’s Roofing when you notice any damage to your roof.
 Get started today — call us to schedule an appointment!
-Count on our professional roofing crew if you live here in Fitchburg, Leominster, Gardner, or the surrounding area.
+Count on our professional roofing crew if you live here in Fitchburg, Leominster, Gardner, Westminster, Lunenburg, Lancaster, Ashburnham, Princeton, or Sterling.